I Think About This a Lot: Horny Week Edition

 Charles: Oh.
 God.
 I’ll just live inside your trousers or something.
 It would be much easier!

-Camilla: (laughing) What are you going to turn into, a pair of knickers?
+Camilla: [Laughing.]
+What are you going to turn into, a pair of knickers?

 Camilla: Oh, you’re going to come back as a pair of knickers.

 Charles: Or, God forbid a Tampax.
 Just my luck!
-(Laughs)
+[Laughs.]

-Camilla: You are a complete idiot (Laughs) Oh, what a wonderful idea.
+Camilla: You are a complete idiot.
+[Laughs.]
+Oh, what a wonderful idea.

 Charles: My luck to be chucked down the lavatory and go on and on forever swirling round on the top, never going down.

-Camilla: (Laughing) Oh, Darling!
+Camilla: [Laughing.]
+Oh, Darling!

 Charles: Until the next one comes through.